Mannheim–Stuttgart high-speed railway

 The Mannheim–Stuttgart high-speed railway is a 99 km long railway line in Germany, connecting the cities of Mannheim and Stuttgart.
-The line was officially opened on 9 May 1991, and InterCityExpress service began on 2 June.
+The line was officially opened on 9 May 1991, and Intercity-Express service began on 2 June.
 The Hanover–Würzburg high-speed railway also opened at the same time.
 The line cost about DM 4.5 billion to build and has 15 tunnels and more than 90 bridges.

 Planning

 Planning for a new line between Mannheim and Stuttgart (the two largest cities of Baden-Württemberg) began in 1970.
 The railway lines that it replaced followed the terrain and followed rivers and valleys, resulting in steep gradients and sharp curves and thus not suitable for high-speed trains.
 The 1973 federal transport plan incorporated the following minimum requirements for mixed traffic to accommodate heavy, slow goods trains and light fast passenger trains: